ggustin93/ootb/memory-bank/productContext.md

 ## User Experience Goals
 - **Inspiration & Empowerment**: Users should feel inspired by the content and community, and empowered with practical ideas and resources they can apply.
 - **Connection & Belonging**: Users should feel part of a supportive and forward-thinking educational community.
 - **Ease of Access & Navigation**: The platform must be intuitive, fast, and accessible across all devices (fully responsive, high performance).
+This includes clear and efficient mechanisms for filtering and navigating complex information like event schedules.
 - **Engagement**: Content and platform features should encourage repeat visits, active participation (where applicable), and sharing.
 - **Clarity & Trust**: Information should be presented clearly, and the platform should feel reliable and professional.
+Filter states and results should be unambiguous.
 - **Accessibility**: Adherence to high accessibility standards (WCAG guidelines) ensures inclusivity for all users.
 - **Pleasant Visual Experience**: Modern design, including features like dark mode, enhances user comfort.